Cabin Fever (TV series): Disaster

 Disaster struck however two weeks into the broadcast when, on 13 June 2003, the ship ran aground off Tory Island, a small island off the north-west coast near County Donegal.
-All the 9 remaining contestants^{1} and two crew were rescued by the nearby Arranmore Lifeboat, but the wooden sailing ship broke up on the rocks.
+All the 9 remaining contestants (Note: One contestant of the original ten had already "walked the plank" the previous week.) and two crew were rescued by the nearby Arranmore Lifeboat, but the wooden sailing ship broke up on the rocks.
 Ironically the accident was not filmed by the RTÉ film crew; they had left the ship some hours earlier to catch some sleep after 15 hours continuous filming.
 The incident was however filmed by a local man who happened to have been recording the schooner's movements at the moment she ran aground.
 The Irish media made much tongue-in-cheek mention of the fact that the disaster occurred on Friday the 13th, a date often linked to supposed curses and disasters and also the fact that the ship's name had been changed for the programme: sailing lore suggests that any ship which is renamed prior to setting sail will meet with disaster.

 Stuart Switzer, a Coco Television Productions producer responsible for the programme said: “The back of the boat has broken.
 It is actually in two pieces, and the waves are knocking the planks and timber around.
 There is debris all over the water and all over the shore.”